Garrett Gurthie In The Bag: What Discs Does Double G Use?

 • Halo Star

-That said, the Halo Star Destroyer that Gurthie bags is popular among Innova pros and is regarded as the most consistently overstable version of the Destroyer.
+The Halo Star Destroyer that Gurthie bags is popular among Innova pros and is regarded as the most consistently overstable version of the Destroyer.

 Equally effective for both backhand and forehand shots, the Destroyer's perfect combination of slight high-speed turn and strong low-speed fade has made it the best-selling distance driver of all time.